CoFlows/CoFlows-CE/README.md

 ### Notes
 The Python link is achieved through a fork of the wonderful library [PythonNet](https://github.com/pythonnet/pythonnet "PythonNet").

-The link between the **JVM** and **CLR** is achieved through the [QuantApp.Kernel/JVM](https://github.com/QuantApp/CoFlows-CE/tree/master/QuantApp.Kernel/JVM "QAJVM") libraries which have been developed from scratch for this project.
+The link between the **JVM** and **CLR** is achieved through the [QuantApp.Kernel/JVM](https://github.com/CoFlows/CoFlows-CE/tree/master/QuantApp.Kernel/JVM "QAJVM") libraries which have been developed from scratch for this project.

 Javascript interpretation is achieved using the great [Jint](https://github.com/sebastienros/jint "Jint") library.

 For further details please read [Polyglot](docs/Polyglot/General.md "Polyglot").

-## Workspaces
+## Workflows

-Projects in **CoFlows** are called Workspaces.
-They contain the logic that defines the Web APIs and scheduled / reactive processes together with the definition of the entire environment including Nuget, Jar and Pip packages that the Workspace depends on.
-For further information please read [sample repo from GitHub](https://github.com/QuantApp/CoFlows-Workspace).
+Projects in **CoFlows** are called Workflows.
+They contain the logic that defines the Web APIs and scheduled / reactive processes together with the definition of the entire environment including Nuget, Jar and Pip packages that the Workflow depends on.
+For further information please read [sample repo from GitHub](https://github.com/CoFlows/CoFlows-Workflow).

 ## Security, Authentication and Permissions

 **CoFlows** has integrated LetsEncrypt functionality to simply the process to enable encrypted SSL connections.
 The standard process is to purchase an SSL certificate from CA, then transform the certificate into a PFX file which then should be stored securely while being accessible by the container.
 With LetsEncrypt, **CoFlows** now automatically generates a trusted SSL certificate if the domain name linked to the certificate is pointing to the container IP address.
-For more information please see the docs in the [sample repo from GitHub](https://github.com/QuantApp/CoFlows-Workspace).
+For more information please see the docs in the [sample repo from GitHub](https://github.com/CoFlows/CoFlows-Workflow).

 ### Authentication through username/password and Secret Keys
 Authentication is done through **CoFlows** internal functionality.
 Users can either authenticate through the UI with a username and password.
 Alternatively, you can authenticate WebAPI calls using a secret key.
 This key can be accessed through the UI as explained below.

 ### Permissions
 There are two types of  in **CoFlows** called Fixed and Group.
-First is the Fixed type which is hardcoded in the definition of the Workspace.
+First is the Fixed type which is hardcoded in the definition of the Workflow.
 Fixed permissions enable developers to give access to certain users prior to setting up Group permissions.
 You can think of these permissions as system permissions which should not be used for standard users but rather for system users.

 Group permissions on the other hand are dynamic and related to groups.
-Groups are effectively sets of permissions that allow administrators to organize and control user access to internal features of the workspaces.
+Groups are effectively sets of permissions that allow administrators to organize and control user access to internal features of the workflows.

 To manage user permissions you can create multiple groups and add users to these groups.
-For example, imagine you have a workspace with two types of users called Retail and Professional.
+For example, imagine you have a workflow with two types of users called Retail and Professional.
 Users added to these groups can have 1 of 4 possible permissions:
 1) Denied (-1) - Explicit no access to this group, perhaps think of this as black list.
 2) View (0) - Lowest level of access to this group.
 Perhaps users that are not paying for additional services but are having a free trial.
 3) Read (1) - Mid level access, perhaps access to read information that is not accessible to (View only) users but no permission to change data.
 4) Write (2) - Administrators or users with permissions to change data.

 Please note that groups are arbitrary, you can create as many as you want.
 The meaning of the groups and their permissions are for you to define.
-To understand how to check if a user is a member of a group and see their permission please refer to the docs in the [sample repo from GitHub](https://github.com/QuantApp/CoFlows-Workspace).
+To understand how to check if a user is a member of a group and see their permission please refer to the docs in the [sample repo from GitHub](https://github.com/CoFlows/CoFlows-Workflow).

 ## User Interface

 To simplify your interaction with your **CoFlows** project, we have created a user interface.
 Let's start with a few steps.

-1) Clone the CoFlows-Workspace repo from [sample repo from GitHub](https://github.com/QuantApp/CoFlows-Workspace).
+1) Clone the CoFlows-Workflow repo from [sample repo from GitHub](https://github.com/CoFlows/CoFlows-Workflow).

 2) In the bin folder, execute the server.sh or bat/server.bat scripts.
 Read more in the README of this repo.